Alan Kulwicki: 1986–1989

 Kulwicki started his own engine-building program for the 1989 season.
 He had four second place finishes that season and held the points lead after the fifth race of the season.
 The team dropped from fourth to fifteenth in points by suffering nine engine failures during a sixteen-race stretch in the middle of the season.
-In 29 races, he had six pole positions, nine top 10 finishes, and finished 14th in season points.
+In 29 races, he had six pole positions, nine top-ten finishes, and finished fourteenth in season points.
 The team had a new workshop built during the season.

-1990s
+1990–1991

 Junior Johnson, owner of one of the top NASCAR teams, approached Kulwicki at the beginning of the 1990 season to try to get him to replace Terry Labonte in the No. 11 Budweiser Ford.
 Kulwicki declined, stating that he was more interested in running his own team.
-He won his second Cup race at Rockingham on October 21, 1990, and finished eighth in points that year, his first finish in the top 10 points in a season.
-In 29 races, he had thirteen top 10 finishes and one pole position.
+He won his second Cup race at Rockingham on October 21, 1990, and finished eighth in points that year, his first finish in the top-ten points in a season.
+In 29 races, he had thirteen top-ten finishes and one pole position.

-After the 1990 season, Kulwicki lost his primary sponsor when Zerex’s parent company, Valvoline, chose instead to begin sponsoring Mark Martin at Roush Racing.
-He once again received an offer from Junior Johnson, this time for $1 million, but as he had before he rejected the overture.
-Part of the reason for Kulwicki’s decision was tied to a sponsorship deal with Kraft General Foods to carry the company’s Maxwell House Coffee brand, which had yet to be finalized.
-Johnson, angry at being spurned again by Kulwicki, then went to Maxwell House himself and obtained the sponsorship for his new car, which Sterling Marlin was hired to drive instead.
-Kulwicki was forced to begin the season without a sponsor, paying all of the team's expenses out of his own pocket.
+After the 1990 season, Kulwicki lost his primary sponsor after Ashland, Inc., the makers of Zerex, chose instead to use its Valvoline motor oil brand to replace Folgers Coffee and sponsor Mark Martin at Roush Racing.
+Kulwicki had begun negotiations with Kraft General Foods, who was looking for a new team to sponsor after its deal with Bahari Racing expired after the 1990 season, and was set to sign to carry Maxwell House Coffee on the No. 7.
+Johnson, who had signed Geoff Bodine to drive the No. 11 when Kulwicki rejected his offer in 1990, tried again and came back with a $1 million offer for Kulwicki to take the wheel of his second car, which he had not run since 1986.
+After Kulwicki again declined, Johnson went to Kraft himself and convinced them to sign to sponsor his car instead, which he would hire Sterling Marlin to drive.

 At the opening race of the season, the 1991 Daytona 500, five cars raced with paint schemes representing different branches of the United States military to show support for the American forces involved in the Gulf War in what was the first ever instance of special liveries being used in NASCAR; Kulwicki was one of the five drivers, striking an agreement with the Army to sponsor his car for the race.
 He went on to finish in eighth place, climbing from 27th.
-Kulwicki then finished fifth at Richmond and seventeenth at Rockingham, running a plain white car carry only his team’s insignia on it.
+The agreement with the Army was only for Daytona, leaving Kulwicki to run a plain white car for the foreseeable future; while his results in the next two races were solid, with a fifth at Richmond and a seventeenth at Rockingham, Kulwicki was now running the entire operation out of pocket.
+He would need to secure some sort of backing or risk running out of funds to continue.
+As the Winston Cup Series rolled into Atlanta for the Motorcraft Quality Parts 500, the break Kulwicki needed presented itself.